NatanSwierczynski/MachineLearning_Introduction/README.md

 # MachineLearning_Introduction
 First projects with machine learning
 - Predict gender based on images or camera
-- Data analyst with KNN and decision tree
+- Data analysis with KNN and decision tree